paddycarver/blog/_posts/2012-03-04-ass-kicked-per-minute.md

 But every Batman needs an Alfred, and every developer needs a developer advocate.
-Alfred doesn't give Batman new powers or enhance his powers in any way; rather, Alfred's purpose is to give Batman more time to use his powers, by removing unecessary and mundance time-sinks that Batman would have had to deal with.
+Alfred doesn't give Batman new powers or enhance his powers in any way; rather, Alfred's purpose is to give Batman more time to use his powers, by removing unecessary and mundane time-sinks that Batman would have had to deal with.

 When I realised this, I started measuring the work we were doing at Iron